j-kaltes/Jugglucohelp/README.md

 The abbreviations for days and month don't have an absolute byte number restriction, but should be three characters long, so they don't use too much space.

-The easiest way to make a translation is to ask me to translate the above files with Google Translate.
+The easiest way to make a translation is to give Claude and/or ChatGPT strings.xml, jugglucotext.cpp and the *.in.html files.
 A native speaker of the language can thereafter read this translation and remove the mistakes.

 You can send an E-Mail to jaapkorthalsaltes@gmail.com.